FairwindsOps/insights-cli/README.md

 |   +-- instance1.yaml
 ```

-This will create two policies, one called `policy1` the other called `policy2` which each have an instance named `instance1`.
+Running `insights policy sync -d ./examples` will create two policies, one called `policy1` the other called `policy2` which each have an instance named `instance1`.
 The rego for these policies will be pulled from the `policy.x` file inside that folder.
 See the [examples](https://github.com/FairwindsOps/insights-plugins/tree/master/plugins/opa/examples) folder for more examples.

+Running `insights policy sync -d ./examples --dry-run` will print out a message telling you that it would create/update/delete policies but it won't actually save any changes.
+This can be very useful for checking a repository for changes.

+Running `insights policy sync -d ./examples --fullsync` will delete any policies not present in the `examples` folder.
+Without `--fullsync` policies could still be deleted if the `policy.rego` file or the `rego` field of the `policy.yaml` are empty.

 #### List